muzykar/password-generator/README.txt

   --prefix PREFIX       First letter of words.
 Number of words is ignore --chain               Chain of words
   --length LENGTH       Length of password.
-Range of password length: 12-127 --sentence            Adjective + noun + verb.
+Range of password length: 12-127 --sentence            Adjectives + noun + verb.
 Number of words is ignore --language {en}       Select language